borschik/borschik/docs/freeze/freeze.en.md

-# Static resources "freeze"
+# Static resources ”freeze“

-What means "freeze", description and advantages of this technology isyou can get in [article at bem.info](http://bem.info/articles/borschik).
+What means ”freeze“: description and advantages of this technology you can get in [article at bem.info](http://bem.info/articles/borschik).

 ## `.borschik` config

-At first we need config.
-It's located in file `.borschik`.
+At first we need a config.
+It is located in `.borschik` file.

-File `.borschik` relates to its own directory and all subdirectories.
+`.borschik` file relates to its own directory and all subdirectories.

 ```js
 {
     "freeze_paths": {